utlandr/mksbot/README.md

 ### MksBot - Observing gamers in their natural habitat
-MksBot is my quick Python implementation of a Discord.
-Currently, he works on a single server to entertain the monkeys (a.k.a my friends and I) in various ways.
+MksBot is my quick Python implementation of a Discord bot.
+Currently, he works on a single server to entertain my friends and I. I aim to implement more helpful features in the future.
 #### Features
 MksBot has the following features: